wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 Have you had a bag of spinach sitting in your fridge looking too wilted and unappetizing to eat?
 Or herbs that you bought for one dish that now you don’t know what to do with?
 One use is to puree them into a salad dressing.

-A dressing can eat up large amounts of and an assortment of different greens, no matter their age, and gives you something fresh and beautiful to put on salads, rice bowls, stir fries, sandwiches, and more.
+A dressing can wonderfully incorporate large quantities and varieties of different greens, no matter their age, turning  them into something fresh and vibrant.
+The end result can be used not only on salads, but also on rice bowls, stir fries, sandwiches, and more.
 Plus, if you make a big batch, you can freeze the dressing in an ice cube tray to make it last even longer and be perfectly portioned for individual meals!

 Here we have roasted vegetables with a greek goddess dressing made with spinach, cilantro, mint, and dill, garnished with grated lemon zest.